ajr-dev-hub/ajr-dev-hub/README.md

 - 👋 Hi, I’m @ajr-dev-hub
 - 👀 I’m interested in ...
 General programing
 - 🌱 I’m currently learning ...Godot 4.4
 - 💞️ I’m looking to collaborate on ...
+Right now just learning from scratch
 - 📫 How to reach me ...
+NA not doing any projects of note.
   - ⚡ Fun fact: ...
 Demoscene.

 <!---